undeMalum/portfolio/content/posts/selling-cheese/index.md

 ***

 ## Three Days
-I believe I've introduced the road sufficiently, so that you have a big (in this case huge) picture of the planning part.
+I believe I've introduced the road in sufficient detail, so that you have a big (in this case huge) picture of the planning part.
 The second part will be more descriptive.
-I'll cover each of the three days I was selling the cheese and the rest of foods.
+I'll cover each of the three days I sold the cheese and the rest of foods.

 The first day was an introductory day, both for me and parents.
 I was curious how it would be.
-I erected the booth just as I finished my English lessons at 4 p.m.
+I set up the booth right after I had finished my English lessons at 4 p.m.
 I wasn't alone because fellas from the primary school where there as well, raising money for people in urgent medical need.
 The downside of this jam was that we all got to fit in a tiny hall shoulder to shoulder.
 However, this "inconvenience" didn't last long as they packed their stuff half past four.
 From that moment on, it was only me and cheese :yum:.
 Unfortunately, I didn't sell much, especially considering how much I would sell in two following days.
-Besides, I couldn't stay until all people left the last performance since I had a train to catch (Extended Essay topics urged me).
+Besides, I couldn't stay until all people left after the last performance since I had a train to catch (Extended Essay topics urged me on).

 The second day was more up-and-coming, even though I started later.
 From the very first moment, I knew it would go much better.
 I had just started and I already sold something.
 Moreover, the good thing was that people were paying more than they should to increase the charity's budget.
 It was great!
 Furthermore, I waited for people from the last show.
 Although not immediately, it paid off because I sold a lot.
 The price, however, was waiting longer for the later train.

 The last day was the longest one.
 I finished school earlier than previously so I could even catch parents from the first performances.
 Furthermore, I was able to get rid of art works, thanks to younger kids who were extremely interested in buying such pretty things.
 If the second day was great, I don't know how to describe the third one.
 It was a brilliant summary of all these long days, even though I did not stay that long.

 Finally, I can talk a bit about how the fair went overall.
 It proved to be quite successful.
 I sold almost everything I had, earning more than 1,000 zł.
 It is hard to estimate the exact sum because people were giving additional money for the foundation.
-Nevertheless, I think that even that number is quite good.
+Nevertheless, I think that even that sum is quite fine.

 ***
 {{< neighbouring >}}